coleifer/peewee/docs/peewee/api.rst

                     # Roll back any changes made within this block.
                     txn.rollback()

-    .. py:method:: commit_on_success(func)

-        Decorator that wraps the given function in a single transaction, which, upon success will be committed.
-If an error is raised inside the function, the transaction will be rolled back and the error will be re-raised.

-        Nested functions can be wrapped with ``commit_on_success`` - the database will keep a stack and only commit when it reaches the end of the outermost function.

-        :param func: function to decorate
+        Decorator example code:

         .. code-block:: python

-            @database.commit_on_success
+            @database.transaction()
             def transfer_money(from_acct, to_acct, amt):
                 from_acct.charge(amt)
                 to_acct.pay(amt)
                 return amt

+    .. py:method:: commit_on_success(func)

+        .. note:: Use :py:meth:`~Database.atomic` or :py:meth:`~Database.transaction` instead.

     .. py:method:: savepoint([sid=None])

-        Return a context manager that executes statements in a savepoint.
-If an error is raised inside the context manager, the savepoint will be rolled back, otherwise statements are committed when exiting.
+        Execute statements in a savepoint using either a context manager or decorator.
+If an error is raised inside the wrapped block, the savepoint will be rolled back, otherwise statements are committed when exiting.
 Like :py:meth:`~Database.transaction`, a savepoint can also be explicitly rolled-back or committed by calling :py:meth:`~savepoint.rollback` or :py:meth:`~savepoint.commit`.

         Savepoints can be thought of as nested transactions.

-        :param str sid: A string identifier for the savepoint.
+        :param str sid: An optional string identifier for the savepoint.

+        Context manager example code:

         .. code-block:: python